artkulak/artkulak/README.md

 ### About me

-As a proficient Machine Learning Engineer, I combine solid full-stack development skills with robust leadership skills, having collaborated with a global team of talented engineers.
-My dynamic career trajectory, dotted with diverse startups worldwide, has fostered a resilient entrepreneurial spirit in me.
+Hi!
+I am Art, a Lead Software Engineer with extensive knowledge in Machine Learning.
+I combine a solid combination of full-stack development, data, and leadership skills.
+I have 7+ years of software engineering experience and 3+ years of managing software and data teams in startups.

 ### Connect with me